 Old is New Again

-There is a short walk along Cabarita Beach called Bush Tucker Trail.
+There is a short walk along Cabarita Beach called Bush Tucker Trail in Australia.
 It takes about 15 minutes and lies between the beach and the road from Bogangar to Hastings Point.
 The trail was created in 2012 as a joint project between Bogangar Public School and the Cabarita Beach Dunecare group.
 Along the trail are various Indigenous plants, with signs to identify and explain their traditional use.
 While there are a few plants we easily recognised from our childhoods, there was plenty more to surprise me.